numere-org/NumeRe/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: "[BUG]"
 labels: ''
-assignees: ''
+assignees: numeredev

 ---

+**DESCRIPTION**
 **Describe the bug**
 A clear and concise description of what the bug is.
+If possible, attach the logfile available at "NumeRe/numere.log" (type `edit <>` into the NumeRe terminal)

 **To Reproduce**
 Steps to reproduce the behavior: